ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 ## View information and statistics about a search

 After you create and run a content search, you can view statistics about the estimated search results.
 This includes a summary of the search results, the query statistics such as the number of content locations with items that match the search query, and the name of content locations that have the most matching items.
 You can display statistics for one or more content searches.
-This lets you to quickly compare the results for multiple searches and make decisions about the effectiveness of your search queries.
+This lets you quickly compare the results for multiple searches and make decisions about the effectiveness of your search queries.

 You can also download the search statistics and keyword statistics to a CSV file.
 This lets you use the filtering and sorting features in Excel to compare results, and prepare reports for your search results.